SensitiveMix/JS-Component-Library/README.md

 # jsers
-try to pactice as a jser
+try to pactice as a new jser